NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Multi-Level KD Framework for NEFT-Compact

 \section{Multi-Level KD Framework for NEFT-Compact}

-This section presents a multi-level KD framework that addresses the computational complexity of NEFT through systematic model compression.
-The framework yields NEFT-Compact, a lightweight variant optimized for resource-constrained deployments while preserving reconstruction fidelity.
+This section introduces a multi-level KD framework designed to reduce the computational complexity of NEFT while retaining its reconstruction performance.
+The framework produces NEFT-Compact, a lightweight variant tailored for deployment under resource constraints.